 While this is better than turning rural rubber planters or rice farmers in Khon Kaen into corporate shareholders (as was common prior to 2006), if the authorities decide to investigate these companies, they may have a different opinion of the legality.

-In many cases these are accountancy firms, with little legal knowledge and few qualifications in the field of corporate law, involved in setting up Thai companies.
+In many cases the services being offered to foreigners for setting up these Thai Co’s are accountancy firms with little legal knowledge and few qualifications in the field of corporate law.
 Typically this is done at very little cost.

 If your accountancy firm charges only a nominal fee to set up a Thai Company, and they offer to take care of the shareholders for you, then you should probably think twice about whether this is the best way to go.